Erfmoj/Erfmoj/README.md

 - 👋 Hi, I’m @Erfmoj
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning java
-- 📫 You can reach me at telegram with same username and +989382467234
+- 📫 You can reach me with this ways telegram with same username (Erfmoj)
++989382467234
+Erfmoj092@proton.me